Widex Hearing Aid Cost and Pricing in 2025

 Pro Tip: Ask your hearing care specialist about Widex’s no-obligation hearing aid trial.
 It’s a great way to test out a hearing aid and decide if it is right for you before purchasing.

-The hearing aids have a rechargeable battery option as well as a companion app.
+The Moment hearing aids have a rechargeable battery option as well as a companion app.
 That means you can charge your devices on the go or quickly adjust settings straight from your phone, making them a reliable solution for seniors who travel frequently.
 Like the other product families below, Moment hearing aids are suitable for older adults experiencing mild to profound hearing loss.

 Evoke